brentwilder/HyperQuest/README.md

-# HySNR
+# HyperQuest

-HySNR: A Python package for computing Signal-to-Noise Ratios (SNR) in hyperspectral imaging (imaging spectroscopy) with an emphasis on repeatability and speed.
+hyperquest: A Python package for estimating image-wide noise across wavelengths in hyperspectral imaging (imaging spectroscopy) with an emphasis on repeatability and speed.
 Computations are sped up and scale with number of cpus.

 ## Installation Instructions